 Return Duct Design

 A study sponsored by the National Institute of Food and Agriculture, found when one supply slot was fully open and the other was closed, the Venturi effect actually pulled the air across the cabinet with only a slip-stream pulled up into the return duct.

 This discovery led them to develop a re-designed return duct that extended the duct down into the cabinet to reduce the Venturi effect.
 The new extended return duct not only reduced the pull of the Venturi, but it also unexpectedly produced the most uniform, highest velocity airflow of all the test runs.
 The anemometer and fog machine data showed that the extended return duct favored pulling air through the historically “cold-spot” that exists at the top-center of conventional designs — generating the most uniform airflow and higher velocity air through all areas of the cabinet, including the “cold-spot.”

 Using the extended-return duct in combination with the variable-width supply slots created much more uniform air velocities through the “cold-zone” at the top-center of the cabinet than conventional designs.
 Also, when used in further combination with the new high-volume air kit, the air velocities were measurably more uniform and almost double those of conventional designs.

 Oven Truck Design

-A smokehouse rack designed with a low clearance (less than 12”) will cause an airflow obstruction in the oven.
-This low design essentially creates a “wall” on the floor of the oven, breaking the high velocity airflow and affecting where the breakpoint occurs.
+A smokehouse rack designed with low clearance (less than 12”) will cause an airflow obstruction in the oven.
+This low design essentially creates a “wall” on the floor of the oven, breaking the high-velocity airflow and affecting where the breakpoint occurs.